raulmunoz0711/raulmunoz0711.github.io/index.md

 # Raul Munoz's Portfolio

+## HELLO WORLD

-I am a freshman Computer Science major student expected to graduate in 2028.
+My name is Raul Munoz and I am a freshman at California State University, Fullerton.
+I am a Computer Science major and am expected to graduate in 2028.

 ## Favorite CPSC 120L Labs